 3. Surge in operational cost

-The loss of data during CRM data migration is usually realized when the decision to migrate to Salesforce has already been taken.
+The loss of data during Salesforce data migration is usually realized when the decision to migrate to Salesforce has already been taken.
 This puts businesses in panic mode as the possibility of significant data loss hits them in the last few days of the migration.

 The second realization that hits organizations is that both CRMs have a different way of working.
 For example, if you’re migrating from Hubspot to Salesforce, the way HubSpot captures activity data is significantly different from the way Salesforce captures data.